Skip to content

 How does data harmonization work?

-Data harmonization is a semi-automated process that involves a set of activities customized to a specific business model.
+Data harmonization is a semi-automated process that involves a set of activities customised to a specific business model.

 The process usually has the following steps: